Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Results

-Further decomposing $\kappa_L$ into different branches, we can see from Fig.\ref{FIG3}(a) that under 10$\%$ strain the contributions to $\kappa_L$ from all three acoustic branches are substantially decreased, e.g., at 300 K, the $\kappa_L$ contributed from the TA1, TA2, and LA phonons is reduced by 80$\%$, 74$\%$, and 80$\%$, respectively.
 The thermal conductivity of a material is jointly determined by group velocities $v_{\lambda}$, heat capacity $C_v$, and phonon lifetimes $\tau_{\lambda}$.
-Therefore, to elucidate the microscopic origins behind lowering $\kappa_L$, it is useful to conduct a detailed analysis on these vibrational properties.
-In Fig.\ref{FIG3}(b, c) we separately plot these quantities for different strains and find all to contribute to reducing $\kappa_L$ in varying degrees.
-First, we notice that the overall phonon group velocities are lowered when the strain is applied, stemming from the acoustic phonon softening effect.
-Second, we observe a minor change in the heat capacity shown in the inset of Fig.\ref{FIG3}(b), with the decrease less than 2$\%$ under the strain.
-Third, we find that through the TPT, the phonon scattering rates, inverse of phonon lifetimes, are significantly increased in the whole frequency range.
-Particularly, the original phonon scattering rates have a very marked dip in the frequency range of 10-12 THz, while the scattering rates of these phonons increase by almost an order of magnitude when the strain is applied.
+From the above analysis of $\kappa_{\rm SG}$, we can see that the reduction in $\kappa_L$ along the $c$ axis resulting from group velocities and heat capacity accounts only for 6$\%$, far less than the actual reduction of 66$\%$.
+This indicates that the significant suppression in $\kappa_L$ comes mainly from the shortened phonon lifetimes.
+Hence, we analyze the phonon scattering rates, inverse of phonon lifetimes, as seen in Fig.~\ref{FIG6}(A).
+It is clear that through the TPT, the phonon scattering rates are significantly increased in the whole frequency range.
+Particularly, the original phonon scattering rates have a very marked dip in the frequency range of 6-12 THz, while the scattering rates of these phonons increase by almost an order of magnitude when the 10$\%$ strain is applied.
 This prominent feature is closely related to the enlargement of phase space for three-phonon scattering as discussed later.

-In contrast, the phonon group velocities and heat capacity do not change much, while the phonon scattering rates increase by a large margin.
-Hence, we conclude that the significant suppression in $\kappa_L$ by strain is mainly due to the increased phonon scattering rates.
+For more insights, we compare the phonon scattering rates of each branch in Fig.~\ref{FIG6}(B).
+It is showed that the phonon scattering rates of all the heat-carrying acoustic branches under the strain are substantially larger than those without the strain, especially for the low-lying TA modes below 6 THz.
+To illustrate which frequency ranges are affected across the TPT, the spectral lattice thermal conductivity along the $c$ axis and its accumulation with frequency are provided in Fig.~\ref{FIG6}(C).
+Indeed, phonons below 10 THz, corresponding to acoustic branches, are a major contributor to thermal conductivity and their contributions are largely diminished across the TPT.